deblokc/taskmaster/README.md

 ## Extra info

 For the switching of users, if getpwnam fails to find the user and your `/etc/nsswitch.conf` has `concat systemd` instead of `files` the function will leak. *(See [this](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=273051) bug report)*

+The `signal` command use `killpg` which sends the signal to the group of the process.